 Module Registry Namespaces

-Namespaces act as dedicated, top-level registries for modules within your Scalr account.
-They introduce a powerful organizational layer, allowing you to logically group modules based on teams, projects, or departments.
+Namespaces act as dedicated, top-level registries for modules inside your Scalr account.
+They add an organizational layer so you can group modules by team, project, or department.

 Key Features: